VahidFarahmandian/Jinget/04-Presentation/Jinget.Blazor/README.md

 ***Attributes:***

-`JingetTextBox`: Render a textbox on the page.
+`JingetTextBoxElement`: Render a textbox on the page.

-`JingetTextArea`: Render a textarea on the page.
+`JingetTextAreaElement`: Render a textarea on the page.
 Using `Rows` property you can set the textarea rows.

-`JingetEmailBox`: Render an email input on the page.
+`JingetEmailBoxElement`: Render an email input on the page.

-`JingetNumberBox`: Render a number input on the page.
+`JingetNumberBoxElement`: Render a number input on the page.

-`JingetPasswordBox`: Render a password input on the page.
+`JingetPasswordBoxElement`: Render a password input on the page.

-`JingetTelephoneBox`: Render a tel input on the page.
+`JingetTelephoneBoxElement`: Render a tel input on the page.

-`JingetColorBox`: Render a color input on the page.
+`JingetColorBoxElement`: Render a color input on the page.

-`JingetDateBox`: Render a date input on the page.
+`JingetDateBoxElement`: Render a date input on the page.

-`JingetDateTimeLocalBox`: Render a datetime-local input on the page.
+`JingetDateTimeLocalBoxElement`: Render a datetime-local input on the page.

-`JingetHiddenBox`: Render a hidden input on the page.
+`JingetHiddenBoxElement`: Render a hidden input on the page.

-`JingetMonthBox`: Render a month input on the page.
+`JingetMonthBoxElement`: Render a month input on the page.

-`JingetTimeBox`: Render a time input on the page.
+`JingetTimeBoxElement`: Render a time input on the page.

-`JingetUrlBox`: Render a url input on the page.
+`JingetUrlBoxElement`: Render a url input on the page.

-`JingetWeekBox`: Render a week input on the page.
+`JingetWeekBoxElement`: Render a week input on the page.

-`JingetDatePicker`: Render a JingetDatePicker on the page.
+`JingetDatePickerElement`: Render a JingetDatePicker on the page.
 You can set `Culture` and `EnglishNumber` properties.

-`JingetDateRangePicker`: Render a JingetDateRangePicker on the page.
+`JingetDateRangePickerElement`: Render a JingetDateRangePicker on the page.
 You can set `Culture` and `EnglishNumber` properties.

-`JingetComboBox`: Render a select input on the page.
-If `Searchable` is set to true, then the user can do search among combobox items.
+`JingetDropDownListElement`: Render a select input on the page.
+If `Searchable` is set to true, then the user can do search among drop down list items.
 Using `PreBindingFunction` user can define a method to run before `BindingFunction`.
 This method's signature is:

 ```
 public async Task<string> PreBinding(string? token) => await Task.FromResult("This is pre binding");
 ```

-Using `BindingFunction` user can define a method to bind data into combobox.
+Using `BindingFunction` user can define a method to bind data into drop down list.
 If `GetTokenBeforeBinding` is set to true, then before running the `BindingFunction`, `ITokenStorageService.GetTokenAsync()` method will be called to read the token from localstorage where localstorage key is equal to `TokenConfigModel.TokenName`.
 (See `builder.Services.AddJingetBlazor();`).
 This method's signature is: